grabcode/grabcode.github.io/_posts/2016-01-13-immigration-visa-australie.md

 comments: true
 ---

-Bonjour,

-Vous avez certainement attéri sur cette article soit car je l'ai promu sur les réseau sociaux, soit car vous êtes intéressé de lire à propos l'immigration en l'Australie.
+Bienvenu, vous avez certainement attéri sur cette article soit car je l'ai promu sur les réseau sociaux, soit car vous êtes intéressé de lire à propos l'immigration en l'Australie.

 At this point, you would have dropped out or guessed that this article will continue in French since it is targetting the French speaking people (~220 millions people according [wikipedia](https://en.wikipedia.org/wiki/French_language), roughtly 3% of earth population).
 You should start learning it [here, oui monsieur](http://duolingo.com).